-This widget should be used to visualize the backtested performance of the portfolio.
+Short Description: This widget plots the historical, pro-forma performance of the portfolio.

-The visualization represents the portfolio’s total return that would have resulted from holding all current positions from a point in the past (normally 3 years in our templates) to today.
+When to use: The visualization should be used to review the total return that would have resulted from holding current positions from a point in the past (normally 3 years in our templates) to today.
 If the security didn’t exist at the start date of the backtest, its equivalent dollar allocation is considered to be in cash.
-Also, the value of foreign securities are converted to dollar each day by the then prevailing FX.
+The value of foreign securities are converted to the portfolio's base currency each day by the then prevailing FX.
 The backtest uses the split-adjusted closing prices for each security.

-Moving your mouse over the graph, enables a popup menu with the following information:
+Mouse tip-over: Moving your mouse over the graph, enables a popup menu with the following information:

 - Date: the date in the past we are hovering the mouse over.

-- No Filter: The total return for all the securities in the portfolio.
+- The total return for the portfolio.

 - Index: The total return for the relevant index, or asset proxying an index.